Liene31/the-sleeping-dragon/notes.md

 - fix the size of the modal (small/big screen).
 Maybe put full background so items below can't be pressed
 - fix the on hover for mods.
 Currently paragraph doesn't change the color
 - hover/focus
+- check secondary font-family
+- check how to correctly add material icons (currently might be loading everything)

 #HELPERS: